There is a lot to think about if you are deciding between getting an adjustable rate or a 30-year fixed-rate loan.

 - Predictable monthly payment

 A 15 year fixed rate mortgage works just like a 30 year fixed rate.
-You will have a locked in interest rate for the full 15 year term of the loan.
-15 year fixed rate loans often have a much lower rate than a 30 year loan which makes them appealing.
-However, your monthly mortgage payment will be higher than it would with a 30 year term.
+You will have a locked-in interest rate for the full 15-year term of the loan.
+15 year fixed rate loans often have a much lower rate than a 30-year loan, making them appealing.
+However, your monthly mortgage payment will be higher than it would with a 30-year term.

 Which is Better 30 Year Fixed Rate or 5-1 ARM?

-This will depend on your individual situation.
-Because a 5-1 ARM has a low initial interest rate for the first five years.
-If you plan on paying off your loan within 5 years then it is a great option for you.
+This will depend on your individual situation because a 5-1 ARM has a low initial interest rate for the first five years.
+If you plan on paying off your loan within 5 years, it is a great option.